How Breastfeeding Also Benefits Mothers

 Why Breastfeeding Is a Healthy Choice for Mothers Too

-“Breastfeeding releases some hormones while suppressing others, both of which offer many benefits to mom,” says nurse Marie Bosco, a certified lactation consultant with Henry Ford Health System.
+“Breastfeeding releases some hormones while suppressing others, both of which offer many benefits to mom,” says Cari Gray, a certified lactation consultant with Henry Ford Health System.
 “Every time a woman nurses, her body releases oxytocin, which is the ‘love hormone’ and makes mom feel good.”

 Because of this hormone release, breastfeeding has a calming effect in moms and promotes infant-mother bonding, which helps keep postpartum depression at bay.